-Jack Eadie developed and enhanced backend systems across the spiceai/cookbook and block-open-source/goose repositories, focusing on data engineering, observability, and documentation.
+Jack Eadie developed and enhanced backend systems and documentation for the spiceai/cookbook and block-open-source/goose repositories over a three-month period.
 He built a language model evaluation cookbook and accelerated large Ethereum trace queries by introducing file-based indexing and configuration management using Rust and SQL.
-Jack unified and clarified text-to-SQL documentation, improved code readability, and streamlined onboarding by refining technical writing in Markdown and YAML.
-In goose, he refactored client logging from println! to structured tracing, establishing a maintainable observability baseline.
-His work demonstrated depth in backend development, emphasizing maintainability, performance, and developer experience without introducing unnecessary complexity.
+Jack unified and clarified text-to-SQL documentation, improved SQL code readability, and streamlined Docker usage guidance, reducing onboarding time and support needs.
+In block-open-source/goose, he refactored client logging to use structured tracing, establishing a maintainable observability baseline.
+His work demonstrated depth in data engineering, DevOps, and technical writing, focusing on maintainability, performance, and developer experience.

 February 2025 (Month: 2025-02) focused on strengthening system observability through a tracing-based logging refactor in block-open-source/goose.
 Key feature delivered: Observability Improvement: Tracing-based Logging Refactor, migrating client logs from println! and eprintln! to tracing to enable structured, high-performance logs.
 This work lays the groundwork for end-to-end tracing across components and improves diagnosability in production.
 No major bugs were reported or fixed this month.
 Overall impact includes reduced log noise, faster troubleshooting, and a maintainable logging stack that supports future observability initiatives, contributing to reliability and quicker issue resolution.
 Technologies/skills demonstrated include Rust logging with tracing, performance-conscious refactor, code modernization for observability, and disciplined commit-based development with attention to maintainability.